firebase/functions-samples/README.md

 ### Create and charge customers with [Stripe](/stripe) or [Paypal](/paypal)

-Demonstrates hows to integrate Firebase Auth and the Realtime database with Stripe via the Stripe Node.js library and whows how to create HTTP endpoints to charge customers via Paypal.
+Demonstrates hows to integrate Firebase Auth and the Realtime database with Stripe via the Stripe Node.js library and shows how to create HTTP endpoints to charge customers via Paypal.

 ### [Text moderation](/text-moderation)